-teardowns.com was founded on the premise that the market lacked an efficient way to facilitate the sale of teardown and rehab properties.
+teardowns.com was founded on the premise that the market lacked an efficient way to facilitate the sale of teardown properties.
 Homeowners who identified their properties as teardowns often attempted to sell their houses directly to builders to save on commissions and avoid the inconveniences of preparing their houses for the marketplace.
 This "by owner" process, however, deprived sellers of the type of exposure, competition and market research they needed to attain a fair price for their property.
-The only other option available to such homeowners was to hire a real estate agent to sell their properties, which necessitated the homeowners agreeing to prepare their properties to "sell as homes" and incurring expenses for repairs and updating, as well as having open houses, showings, inspections, etc. And, the end result of that process often was for homeowners to pay 5-6% sales commissions simply to have the home purchased by a local buyer for renovation or demolition.
+The only other option available to such homeowners was to hire a real estate agent to sell their properties, which necessitated the homeowners agreeing to prepare their properties to "sell as homes" and incurring expenses for repairs and updating, as well as having open houses, showings, inspections, etc. And, the end result of that process often was for homeowners to pay 5-6% sales commissions simply to have the home purchased by a local buyer for extensive renovation or demolition.

-The teardowns.com marketplace offers a unique solution to both of these dilemmas. teardowns.com and its real estate partners develop an unparalleled, extensive buyer network of "land valued" property.
+The teardowns.com marketplace offers a unique solution to both of these dilemmas. teardowns.com and its real estate partners develop an unparalleled, extensive network of buyers interested in "land valued" property.
 These local networks consist of local builders, realtors, investors and individual buyers.
 The marketplace ensures that users receive the maximum possible market exposure to the candidates most likely to buy their homes/property.
 This is accomplished without any of the inconveniences associated with the traditional sale of houses.
-And, the teardowns.com marketplace does all of this at significantly reduced commissions. www.teardowns.com
+And, the teardowns.com marketplace does all of this at a fair transaction cost which is more aligned with the uniqueness of the property type.